PhuongPhg/CTLungCancerWeb/README.md

 # CTLungCancerWeb

 ## Source 1:
-- Directory one
+- Directory /one
 - Url: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4419420/
 - How to use:
-Go to one/one/spiders
+1. Go to one/one/spiders
-Run in Terminal: scrapy runspider ImgSpyder.py -o output.json
+2. Run in Terminal: scrapy runspider ImgSpyder.py -o output.json
-Output: image urls
+3. Output: image urls + title + caption